thomaskoerber/RBM-quantum-tomography-for-continuous-variable-systems/README.md

 quantum measurmenet.
 In addition, the RBM reconstruction is conducted for simulated noisy homodyne measurement data of a single-photon-added coherent state.

 2. RBM_tomography_sampling.py - a program in pyhton for performing the RBM quantum state reconstruction, with the option that the gradients of the RBM training are approximated by different methods: (a) a random sampling of the different terms in the gradient's sums, (b) Gibbs sampling of the different terms in the gradient's sums.
+This code has not been optimized in terms of run-time.

 Authorship statement